NguyenAnh28/NguyenAnh28/README.md

 ![](leetguard.png)

-👋 Hi guys, Ryan here.
+👋 Hi guys, I'm Ryan.
 I am a sophomore at UMass working on delivering my idea LeetGuard (coming very very soon).
 If you're close by, you might catch me day dreaming at the Du Bois library.
 If you do, please (wake me up) remind me that I'm unemployed.

 💻 Tech Stack (not everything but rather my strong points):